 Based in Nassau County, Long Island, the $125 million Living with the Bay project (devised by the Interboro Team) aims to increase the resiliency of communities along the Mill River and around the South Shore’s bays.
 The undertaking proposes to mitigate damage from storm surges by strategically deploying protective measures such as constructed marshes and dikes; manage stormwater in order to mitigate the damages from common rain events; as well as improve the water quality in the bay.
 As part of Living with the Bay, green and grey infrastructure improvements will be made along the Mill River, thereby benefitting the communities of Hempstead, Malverne, Rockville Center, Lynbrook, East Rockaway, Oceanside, and Bay Park.
 The project will reduce inundations and pollution, and also create publicly accessible greenways that connect the South Shore’s communities.
 To learn more about Living With the Bay, click here.

-Living Breakwaters is an innovative coastal green infrastructure project designed to reduce erosion and damage from storm waves, improve the ecosystem health of Raritan Bay and encourage stewardship our nearshore waters and generally enhance people’s experience of the shoreline of southern Staten Island.
+Living Breakwaters is an innovative coastal green infrastructure project designed to reduce or reverse erosion and damage from storm waves, improve the ecosystem health of Raritan Bay and encourage stewardship our nearshore waters and generally enhance people’s experience of the shoreline of southern Staten Island.
 The project was initially developed by SCAPE landscape Architecture for the Rebuild by Design Competition, a design competition held by US Department of Housing and Urban Development (HUD) to seek cutting edge ideas for coastal resilience in the wake of Hurricane Sandy.
 The project is being implemented by the Governor’s Office of Storm Recover and is funded by US HUD through the community Development Block Grant – Disaster Recovery (CDBG-DR) funding.
 To learn more about the Living Breakwaters project, click here.

 Click here for more details on the CAC process.